 What in your view have been the key benefits of SplashLearn for your students?

-Another big way in which SplashLearn is really benefiting my students is simply that they want to practice math - they love practicing math on SplashLearn.
+Another big way in which SplashLearn is really benefiting my students is simply that they want to practise math - they love practicing math on SplashLearn.
 That is a challenge right there that is getting solved.
-Repetition is a part of math practice, and that repetition does not seem boring and is actually fun when they do it on SplashLearn.
+Repetition is a part of math practise, and that repetition does not seem boring and is actually fun when they do it on SplashLearn.

 Another related benefit is that my students are upbeat about math - they don’t get bogged down or de-spirited if they don’t get something, they continue to work on it, it’s fun to work on it, and when they eventually get it, there’s a sense of achievement.
 The SplashLearn interface is non-judgmental, and it is a very stress-free experience for my students - that to me is a definite plus.
 My students feel confident about math, and each one of them feels like they can do it.